 Deep cleanings may require multiple dental visits.
 Patients have the option to use local anesthetic (be numb) and/or laughing gas (nitrous oxide) during their appointments.

-Periodontal maintenance cleanings are for people who have blue xanax bar and have previously had a deep cleaning.
+Periodontal maintenance cleanings are for people who have periodontal disease and have previously had a deep cleaning.
 Periodontal maintenance cleanings are recommended every three to four months in order to prevent further bone loss.

 Ultrasonic teeth cleaning